akeneo/pim-helpcenter/content/md/franklin-insights/franklin-insights-mappings.md

 ![image](../img/Akeneo_Screenshot_Franklin_Insights_Options_Mapping.png)

-Once you successfully map your catalog attributes and attribute options to Franklin’s structure, **Franklin will begin to generate proposals for mapped attributes of subscribed and enriched products** :tada:.
+Once you successfully map your catalog attributes and attribute options to Franklin’s structure, the status of these attributes and options will change from "Inactive" to "Active", and **Franklin will begin to generate proposals for mapped attributes of subscribed and enriched products** :tada:.

+As Franklin needs a little time to make these calculations, the response may take some time.
+Hang tight, **data is coming**.

+# Impacts of catalog changes on Franklin

+As Franklin relies on your catalog attributes and options for mapping, deleting a used attribute or option (or removing it from a family) will result in its removal from the Franklin mapping information.

+If the attribute is used for identifiers mapping, removing this attribute may result in unsubscription of many products.
+As Franklin relies on the product identifiers for data collection and generation, removing the original identifier linked to Franklin will result in the products' unsubscription.